ADHD Assessment

 Fees for Assessment

 The ADHD assessment takes 3-5 office visits (which are billed to and typically covered by insurance).
-There is an additional fee of $200.00 (not billable to insurance) to cover the cost of rating scales, record review, consultation with other professionals, and written summary of the assessment.
+There is an additional fee of $275.00 (not billable to insurance) to cover the cost of rating scales, record review, consultation with other professionals, and preparation of a written summary of the assessment.

 Frequently Asked Questions About the ADHD Assessment